-The colder months of the year bring a lot of exciting things: beautiful weather, an escape from the heat, fall sports, holidays and more.
+The colder months of the year bring a lot of exciting things: beautiful weather, an escape from the heat, fall sports, snow, holidays and more.
 However, they can also mean pain for people who struggle with consistent inflammation or spinal problems.

 Sound like you?

 If you've spent time outdoors when temperatures are low, you may have felt that old, familiar twinge in your back start to flare up.

 Many people believe that cold weather can cause or exasperate back pain and in this blog post, we’ll discuss whether or not that idea has any scientific merit and how you can keep your back from hurting during the fall and winter.

 But first, we need to tackle the big question:

 Does cold weather cause back pain?